alvarezcl/gauss_work/README.md

 Fitting_Summing_Gaussians:
 Draws from 2 1D Gaussians and attempts to find the parameters of the sum of the distributions.
 Key difference is the loop through the different amplitude ratios.

-format:
+plotutils:
 Formatting library for strings and information in plots as well as producing plots given inputs.

 GalSimInstallation:
 Instructions for installing GalSim

 gauss:
 Function library for various uses ranging from drawing from 1D and 2D gaussians and for their analytic definitions.

+Moving_Thru_Amp:
+Script to change the amplitude coefficient on a secondary gaussian.
+Produces an estimate of the best fit parameters over the change in amplitude.

+Moving_Thru_Mean:
+Script to change the mean on a secondary gaussian.
+Produces an estimate of the best fit parameters over the change in mean.

+Moving_Thru_Sigma:
+Script to change sigma on a secondary gaussian.
+Produces an estimate of the best fit parameters over the change in sigma.

 multigauss:
 A script to plot 2 2D gaussians with different parameters and plotting them in 3D as well as the contour plot.